Glacier Bancorp, Inc. (NASDAQ:GBCI) Shares Sold by Nuveen Asset Management LLC

-Nuveen Asset Management LLC reduced its stake in shares of Glacier Bancorp, Inc. (NASDAQ:GBCI) by 1.7% during the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 772,373 shares of the bank’s stock after selling 13,521 shares during the quarter.
-Nuveen Asset Management LLC owned about 0.81% of Glacier Bancorp worth $35,537,000 at the end of the most recent quarter.
+Nuveen Asset Management LLC decreased its stake in shares of Glacier Bancorp, Inc. (NASDAQ:GBCI) by 1.7% in the 4th quarter, according to its most recent Form 13F filing with the SEC.
+The fund owned 772,373 shares of the bank’s stock after selling 13,521 shares during the period.
+Nuveen Asset Management LLC owned 0.81% of Glacier Bancorp worth $35,537,000 at the end of the most recent reporting period.

-A number of other large investors also recently made changes to their positions in GBCI.
-Price T Rowe Associates Inc. MD increased its stake in Glacier Bancorp by 0.3% in the fourth quarter.
-Price T Rowe Associates Inc. MD now owns 1,930,877 shares of the bank’s stock valued at $88,840,000 after purchasing an additional 6,341 shares during the period.
-Charles Schwab Investment Management Inc. increased its stake in Glacier Bancorp by 1.1% in the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 830,142 shares of the bank’s stock valued at $38,195,000 after purchasing an additional 8,689 shares during the period.
-Permanens Capital L.P. increased its stake in Glacier Bancorp by 33.3% in the fourth quarter.
-Permanens Capital L.P. now owns 9,200 shares of the bank’s stock valued at $423,000 after purchasing an additional 2,300 shares during the period.
-Credit Suisse AG increased its stake in Glacier Bancorp by 61.6% in the fourth quarter.
-Credit Suisse AG now owns 206,122 shares of the bank’s stock valued at $9,484,000 after purchasing an additional 78,593 shares during the period.
-Finally, Eaton Vance Management increased its stake in Glacier Bancorp by 41.6% in the fourth quarter.
-Eaton Vance Management now owns 1,000,306 shares of the bank’s stock valued at $46,024,000 after purchasing an additional 293,689 shares during the period.
-Hedge funds and other institutional investors own 68.09% of the company’s stock.
+A number of other hedge funds also recently modified their holdings of GBCI.
+First Trust Advisors LP increased its position in Glacier Bancorp by 24.1% during the first quarter.
+First Trust Advisors LP now owns 143,721 shares of the bank’s stock worth $5,759,000 after purchasing an additional 27,945 shares during the last quarter.
+AlphaCrest Capital Management LLC acquired a new position in Glacier Bancorp during the third quarter worth approximately $352,000.
+Great West Life Assurance Co.
+Can increased its position in Glacier Bancorp by 113.4% during the third quarter.
+Great West Life Assurance Co.
+Can now owns 94,799 shares of the bank’s stock worth $711,000 after purchasing an additional 50,366 shares during the last quarter.
+Guggenheim Capital LLC increased its position in Glacier Bancorp by 13.3% during the third quarter.
+Guggenheim Capital LLC now owns 78,758 shares of the bank’s stock worth $2,524,000 after purchasing an additional 9,224 shares during the last quarter.
+Finally, Charles Schwab Investment Management Inc. increased its position in shares of Glacier Bancorp by 5.3% in the third quarter.
+Charles Schwab Investment Management Inc. now owns 821,453 shares of the bank’s stock worth $26,328,000 after acquiring an additional 41,104 shares in the last quarter.
+68.09% of the stock is owned by hedge funds and other institutional investors.

-A number of research firms have commented on GBCI.
-Stephens initiated coverage on shares of Glacier Bancorp in a research note on Friday, February 19th.
-They issued an “equal weight” rating on the stock.
-Zacks Investment Research downgraded shares of Glacier Bancorp from a “strong-buy” rating to a “hold” rating in a report on Wednesday, December 23rd.
-Three equities research analysts have rated the stock with a hold rating and one has issued a buy rating to the company.
-The stock currently has an average rating of “Hold” and an average price target of $39.33.

-Glacier Bancorp (NASDAQ:GBCI) last released its quarterly earnings data on Wednesday, January 27th.
-The bank reported $0.86 EPS for the quarter, topping analysts’ consensus estimates of $0.75 by $0.11.
-The firm had revenue of $210.46 million for the quarter, compared to the consensus estimate of $199.34 million.
-Glacier Bancorp had a net margin of 31.94% and a return on equity of 11.31%.
-On average, equities research analysts expect that Glacier Bancorp, Inc. will post 2.69 earnings per share for the current year.

 The business also recently disclosed a quarterly dividend, which will be paid on Thursday, April 22nd.
-Investors of record on Tuesday, April 13th will be issued a dividend of $0.31 per share.
-The ex-dividend date of this dividend is Monday, April 12th.
+Shareholders of record on Tuesday, April 13th will be paid a dividend of $0.31 per share.
 This represents a $1.24 dividend on an annualized basis and a yield of 2.12%.
 This is an increase from Glacier Bancorp’s previous quarterly dividend of $0.30.
-Glacier Bancorp’s payout ratio is currently 50.42%.
+The ex-dividend date is Monday, April 12th.
+Glacier Bancorp’s dividend payout ratio is 50.42%.

+Several research firms have recently issued reports on GBCI.
+Zacks Investment Research lowered shares of Glacier Bancorp from a “strong-buy” rating to a “hold” rating in a research report on Wednesday, December 23rd.
+Stephens began coverage on shares of Glacier Bancorp in a research report on Friday, February 19th.
+They issued an “equal weight” rating for the company.
+Three investment analysts have rated the stock with a hold rating and one has assigned a buy rating to the company’s stock.
+The company presently has a consensus rating of “Hold” and an average target price of $39.33.

 Glacier Bancorp, Inc operates as the bank holding company for Glacier Bank that provides commercial banking services to individuals, small to medium-sized businesses, community organizations, and public entities in the United States.
 It offers non-interest bearing deposit and interest bearing deposit accounts, such as negotiable order of withdrawal and demand deposit accounts, savings accounts, money market deposit accounts, fixed rate certificates of deposits, negotiated-rate jumbo certificates, and individual retirement accounts.